Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Translation to Machine Code

 \subsection{Definitions and Semantics}

 \yh{Consider what to highlight and how to highlight it (color, font, etc).}

 The core aspect of \MiniMC{} is that it flattens the basic block program structure of \MiniMIR{} into a linear list of instructions, while leaving the syntax of instructions and expressions largely unchanged.
-The \emph{linearization} step $\mc{\cdot}$, which translates \MiniMC{} to \MiniMIR, simply concatenates into one list of instructions, while translating the labels in jumps, branches and function pointer constants into the appropriate addresses.
+The \emph{linearization} step $\mc{\cdot}$\jb{Reviewer comment: where is this defined?}\ifappendix\space(\autoref{fig:linearization-transformation})\fi, which translates \MiniMIR to \MiniMC, simply concatenates into one list of instructions, while translating the labels in jumps, branches and code pointer constants into the appropriate addresses.
 We assume that a \MiniMC{} program is placed in memory after the data section, \IE the final memory layout is of the form $\m = \mu \concat \prog$, where $\mu$ and $\prog$ denote the data and code sections, respectively.